vegetableman/betamax/README.md

 `Bitrate`:&nbsp; Used in conjuction with the option  `MediaRecoder` to set bitrate of the video being recorded.

 `Add offset to adjust the captured result`: Ideally, this setting should not be used.
-For some reason, you end up seeing the borders of the capture window in your images, you could offset it.
+If for some reason, you end up seeing the borders of the capture window in your images (while zooming the page), you could offset it.

 ## Generation